dannyvelas/my-astro-website/src/pages/posts/why-be-an-entrepreneur.md

 I think this reason is straight-up false most of the time.
 It might be true for a small portion of entrepreneurs, those that have become wildly successful.
 But even then, this is most likely true for those who are very lucky, or for those who have spent many difficult years working much harder and stressing out much more than their employee counterparts.

-A podcast host of [a show I listen to](https://www.relay.fm/cortex), hosted by two entrepreneurs, [once spoke about how](https://pca.st/KqpS#t=5112.0) to become a successful entrepreneur, he had to work so hard that for years, he sacrificed the entirety of his social life and his sleep, to be able to start his business.
+A podcast host of [a show I listen to](https://www.relay.fm/cortex), hosted by two entrepreneurs, [once spoke about how](https://pca.st/KqpS#t=5112.0) to become a successful entrepreneur, he had to work so hard that for years, he sacrificed a lot of sleep and the entirety of his social life, to be able to start his business.
 I could be wrong, but I believe that to this day he and his co-host work probably around the same as the average employee.
 But, this is after many years of a lot more work.

 So, I believe this is often a false reason that does not justify being an entrepreneur.